laygond/Kidnapped-Vehicle-Localization/README.md

 If you are interested, take a look at `src/main.cpp` as well.
 This file contains the code that will actually be running your particle filter and calling the associated methods.

+In the terminal execute ./build.sh to build the project.
+In the terminal execute ./run.sh to execute your solution.

 ## Inputs to the Particle Filter
 You can find the inputs to the particle filter in the `data` directory.